o3de/o3de.org/content/docs/user-guide/packaging/asset-bundler/list-operations.md

 ### How multiple comparisons work

-When running multiple step commands, use a comma\-separated list for each relevant parameter.
-The individual steps in the command match up to their placement in this comma\-separated parameter value list.
+When running multiple step commands, use a comma-separated list for each relevant parameter.
+The individual steps in the command match up to their placement in this comma-separated parameter value list.

 The previous example uses three comparison operations.
 The first two comparisons reference a first and second asset list file, and the last comparison references a file pattern and the first asset file.
 The multiple step command broken down into its component parts looks like this: